 Table 4 provides insights through variance decompositions, and highlights the contribution of different shocks to the variance of economic variables at different time horizons.
 The findings reveal significant factors that influence the variability in output, employment, interest rate, consumption, inflation, and housing prices.
 Technology shocks play a prominent role, and account for approximately 45 percent of the variation in output in the first quarter and asymptotically.
 This finding aligns with the research conducted by Abilov (2021), which also emphasizes the substantial impact of technology shocks on output fluctuations, and attributes 43 percent of the variations to technological factors.
-Housing preference shocks explain for around 21 percent of the asymptotic variation in output and 22 percent of the variation at impact in the model.
-This finding supports our earlier observation of the strong wealth effects associated with residential goods.
+Housing preference shocks explain for around 21 percent of the asymptotic variation in output and 22 percent of the strong wealth effects associated with residential goods.